TC Electronic Dark Matter Distortion Review

 I immediately noticed the distortion sounded really good and full.
 In fact, I played it through a Mesa Rectoverb combo and it was hard to tell the difference between the amp's onboard distortion and the Dark Matter.
 Tone quality, both on low and high gain settings of the pedal, is exceptional.

+It does not sound like a cheap distortion pedal.
 The Dark Matter also sounds really good both as a low-gain, vintage-style distortion and as a smooth, saturating modern distortion.
 In my experience, it's the only distortion pedal in this price range that can handle both of those style camps.

 The Dark Matter sounded great both on high and low gain settings.